 What to Do

-In Bali, the southern beaches get more of the rain so stick to the central and northern regions where you can.
+In Bali, the southern beaches get more of the rain, so stick to the central and northern regions where you can.
 Check out the town of Ubud, a quaint town that's famous for meditation and yoga retreats.
-Take a class at the Yoga Barn or wander through the beautiful Monkey Forest (Mandala Suci Wenara Wana) where you'll be greeted by eager Balinese long-tailed monkeys.
-The rice paddies outside of town will be green this time of year so it's the perfect season for a bike ride through the countryside or a long walk through the fields.
+Take a class at the Yoga Barn or wander through the beautiful Monkey Forest (Mandala Suci Wenara Wana), where eager Balinese long-tailed monkeys will greet you.
+The rice paddies outside of town will be green this time of year, so it's the perfect season for a bike ride through the countryside or a long walk through the fields.
 Or, just up the road at the Celuk village, visit the traditional silversmiths where you can shop for souvenirs or watch them work.

-In Bedugul, just north of Ubud, check out the Ulun Danu Temple that sits directly on the water at Baratan Lake.
+In Bedugul, just north of Ubud, check out the Ulun Danu Temple, which sits directly on the water at Baratan Lake.
 It's a stunning piece of architecture that pays tribute to the goddess of the lake.
-Take an early morning tour of the temple to watch sunrise which is actually best during the rainy season.
-Adrenaline-seeking tourists can visit Bali Treetop Adventure Park or more mellow travelers can enjoy a peaceful stroll through the Bali Botanic Garden.
+Take an early morning tour of the temple to watch the sunrise, which is actually best during the rainy season.
+Adrenaline-seeking tourists can visit Bali Treetop Adventure Park, or more mellow travelers can enjoy a peaceful stroll through the Bali Botanic Garden.

-In Java, the volcanos will be wet and visibility may be low so it's not a great time to climb Mt.
-Bromo or Mt.
-Ijen.
+In Java, the volcanoes will be wet and visibility may be low, so it's not a great time to climb Mount Bromo or Mount Ijen.
 However, the island offers lots of other interesting activities.
 Head to Surabaya, for example, where Indonesia's second-largest city offers a host of urban activities such as museums, shopping, food, and nightlife.
 Another option is to visit the Borobudur Temple complex outside Yogyakarta or the Candi Prambanan complex near Borobudur.

 Events in October

-Maulidur-Rasl (Muhammad's Birthday): This scared Islamic holiday, which is celebrated by Muslims worldwide, marks the birth of the Prophet Muhammad.
-In Indonesia, it's a public holiday called Maulidur-Rasl.
-For Sunni Muslims, it occurs on the 12th day of the Islamic month of Rabi' al-awwal and for Shi'a Muslims, it takes place on the 17th day.
+Maulidur-Rasul, Nationwide.
+This sacred Islamic holiday, which marks the birth of the Prophet Muhammad, is celebrated by Muslims worldwide.
+In Indonesia, it's a public holiday called Maulidur-Rasul.
+For Sunni Muslims, it occurs on the 12th day of the Islamic month of Rabi' al-awwal, and for Shi'a Muslims, it takes place on the 17th day.

 Traveling to Indonesia in October?
 Check out this great itinerary

-Highlights of Bali - 8 Days: If you'd rather have someone else do your trip planning, this 8-day excursion is an excellent option.
-It's perfect for October vacations because it forgoes the wetter islands that aren't any fun this time of year in favor of Bali which typically gets less rain.
-Highlights include a trip to the Tanah Lot water temple, a cooking lesson in Ubud, and a a bike tour through the countryside.
+Highlights of Bali - 8 Days.
+If you'd rather have someone else do your trip planning, this eight-day excursion is an excellent option.
+It's perfect for October vacations because it forgoes the wetter islands that aren't fun this time of year in favor of Bali, which typically gets less rain.
+Highlights include a trip to the Tanah Lot water temple, a cooking lesson in Ubud, and a bike tour through the countryside.

 Indonesia in November